opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.17.0.md

 # OpenSearch and OpenSearch Dashboards 2.17.0 Release Notes

 ## Release Highlights

+OpenSearch 2.17 includes new and updated features to help you build and optimize your search applications, improve stability, availability, and resiliency, enhance ease of use, and more.

 ### NEW AND UPDATED FEATURES

+* Remote Cluster State Publication, introduced as an experimental feature in OpenSearch 2.15 is now generally available.
+* To help users benefit from concurrent segment search for the right requests, OpenSearch 2.17 adds a new setting both at index and cluster level.
+These settings along with pluggable “decider” logic  will give more granular control on the requests that will be executed using concurrent search.
+* Adds support for encoding numeric term values as a Roaring bitmap.
+By encoding the values more efficiently, a search request can use a stored filter that matches over a million documents, with lower retrieval latency and less memory used.
+* Introduces Disk Optimized vector search feature which significantly reduces the operational costs for vector workloads.
+* Vector search introduces Byte Vector support to its Faiss engine.
+Faiss Byte vector is a memory-efficient encoding technique that reduces memory requirements by up to 75% with a minimal drop in recall, making it suitable for large-scale workloads.
+* Introduces ML inference search processors, enabling users to run model predictions while conducting search queries.
+* Introduces batch asynchronous ingestion, allowing users to trigger batch inference jobs, monitor job status, and ingest results once batch processing is complete.
+* Flow Framework plugin now supports advanced user level security in 2.17.
+Users can now use backend roles to configure fine-grained access to individual workflows based on roles.
+* ML inference search processors has now enhanced search response processors by allowing users to specify running model prediction for all documents in one request or running model predict for each document.

 ### EXPERIMENTAL FEATURES

+OpenSearch 2.17.0 includes the following experimental features.
+Experimental features are disabled by default.
+For instructions on how to enable them, refer to the documentation for the feature.

+* OpenSearch 2.17 introduces application-based configuration templates.
+When enabled, this feature provides your cluster with a set of pre-defined component templates, streamlining the creation of indexes and index templates tailored to your specific needs.
+* Introduces experimental mechanisms to achieve indexing and search isolation within a cluster by adding a new replica shard type that is intended only to serve search traffic.
+* Improves performance of expensive queries using the approximation framework that brings new techniques to short-circuit long running queries by only scoring relevant documents in the query.
+* Introduces a custom trace source that is based on the open telemetry schema and includes a redesigned overview page for traces and services.

 ## Release Details
 [OpenSearch and OpenSearch Dashboards 2.17.0](https://opensearch.org/versions/opensearch-2-16-0.html) includes the following features, enhancements, bug fixes, infrastructure, documentation, maintenance and refactoring updates.